 Nurses experience the daily influence of policy and politics in healthcare.
 As the largest group in the global healthcare workforce, nurses are uniquely positioned to see how health policy impacts patients and communities.
 All nurses can advocate for change, whether within their workplace, nursing organizations, government agencies, or directly with policymakers and elected officials.
 Every nurse can have a voice in the creation and enforcement of health policies.

 What Is Health Policy?

-The World Health Organization defines health policy as "the decision, plans, and actions that are undertaken to achieve specific health care goals within a society."
+Health policy is broadly defined as the combination of plans, decisions and actions that are used to realize desired health care outcomes within a society.
 Basically, it encompasses any law, regulation or research that impacts patient health and care providers.
 There are many health policy categories, including public health, individual health, care providers, pharmaceutical companies and healthcare systems.

 Why Are Nurses Important in Health Policy?

 Through policy work, nurses can influence healthcare for patients now and in the future.
 You can advocate for patient information to be at an appropriate level in plain language using health literacy guidelines.
 Or you could note if your work standards, such as policy and procedures or clinical pathways, follow evidence-based practice.
 You may decide to join a committee or council to facilitate best practice change.

 Nurses may join a national nursing organization to gain power with a collective voice.
 For example, the Oncology Nursing Society (ONS) hosts the ONS Center for Advocacy and Health Policy to highlight cancer policy priorities, position statements, resources and coalitions.
 Many ONS members frequently testify before Congress, the U.S. Food and Drug Administration, and the National Institutes of Health on healthcare issues that impact oncology nurses and patients with cancer.